moorepants/dissertation/physicalparameters.rst

 bicycle physical parameters that include the geometry, mass, mass location and mass distribution of the four rigid bodies.
-The 25 parameters presented in :ref:`Meijaard2007` are not necessarily a minimum set for the Whipple model, as shown in :ref:`Sharp2008`, but are useful none-the-less as they represent more intuitively measurable quantities.
-They are also not parameters used in my derivation, but chosen to be consistent with the established literature.
-Furthermore, many more parameters are not needed due to the assumptions of the Whipple model such as no-slip tires, lateral symmetry, knife edge wheels, etc.
+The 25 parameters presented in :ref:`Meijaard2007` are not necessarily a minimum set for the Whipple model, as shown in :ref:`Sharp2008`, but are useful none-the-less as they represent intuitively measurable quantities and have become become standard due to the nature of the benchmark.
+They are also not parameters used in my derivation in Chapter :ref:`eom` but can easily be converted, as will be shown.
+I don't concern myself with measuring many more parameters that are not needed due to the assumptions of the Whipple model such as no-slip tires, lateral symmetry, knife edge wheels, etc.

 The 25 parameters can be measured using many techniques.
 In general, I attempted to measure the benchmark parameter as directly as possible to improve